-In particular, there are concerns that the amendment could follow in the footsteps of America's controversial Digital Millennium Copyright Act, which has been accused of encouraging companies to file bogus copyright claims to block material they dislike.
+In particular, there are concerns that the amendment could follow in the footsteps of America's controversial Digital Millennium Copyright Act, which has been accused of encouraging companies to file bogus copyright claims to block material they

-The high costs and dangers of dealing with copyright claims in court mean that many web hosts simply take down the material in question without checking whether the copyright case is legitimate – even going as far as shutting down entire websites in some
+The high costs and dangers of dealing with copyright claims in court mean that many web hosts simply take down the material in question without checking whether the copyright case is legitimate – even going as far as shutting down entire websites

 The new amendment could also have dire implications for websites like YouTube, where users can upload copyright-infringing material without the knowledge of the site's owners.

 Video-sharing websites such as YouTube could be blocked in Britain after a last-minute change to a new law

 They are facing a major clampdown on using copyright material under an amendment passed by the House of Lords.

 The change grants TV and music companies the right to demand their material is taken down.
 If the request is refused, they can take their challenge to court, where high legal costs will make it pointless to launch a defence.

 Under the new law, copyright holders must ask ISPs and the website itself to remove the material or any links to other sites hosting it.
 If it is not taken down, a court order can force the ISP to block the site.